-Know something of everything and everything of something.

--Lord Brougham

-The difference between one boy and another lies not so much in talent as in energy.-Dr. Arnold

-Work wields the weapons of power, wins the palm of success, and wears the crown of victory.-A. T. Pierson.

-A lazy man is of no more use than a dead man, and he takes up more room.-O. S. Harden.
+- Know something of everything and everything of something. -Lord Brougham - The difference between one boy and another lies not so much in talent as in energy.-Dr. Arnold - Work wields the weapons of power, wins the palm of success, and wears the crown of victory.-A. T. Pierson. - А lazy man is of more than а dead man, and he takes no use up more room.-O. S. Harden.